E-Honan/snpe_diet/README.md

 # snpe_diet

-Analyses of snow petrel diet in DML
+## Analyses of snow petrel diet in DML as part of ANTSIE